dev-smili/cli/README.md

 # smili

-A small, dependency-light CLI of cross-repo developer utilities.
-Extracted from a monorepo so it can be shared across repositories.
+A small, dependency-light CLI of everyday developer utilities.

 ## Install